ashfurrow/blog/source/blog/2011-02-24-why-i-enjoy-ios-development.markdown

 date: 2011-02-24 00:00
 ---

 I had a prospective employer recently ask me why I enjoyed writing iOS apps and why I didn't just make web apps.
 There are really a lot of aspects to this very loaded question, but the answer I gave him was a pretty good one: on the web, there are standards, but they aren't necessarily followed.
 There are conventions, but they are often ignored.
-There are even hard and fast rules, which turn out to be flexible.<!--more-->
+There are even hard and fast rules, which turn out to be flexible.

 Developing iOS applications is like having a conversation between the user and the OS/frameworks.
 You have conventions, rules, and expectations clearly defined and published by one player: Apple.
 They say what goes and what doesn't.
 This means, as a user, you know what to expect.
 It also means, as a developer, you know how to do things.